barryclark/jekyll-now/_posts/2015-04-12-Docker-Volumes.md

 ##Thanks
-*Thanks to Rob Taylor for proofing this article*
+*Thanks to Rob Taylor for proof-reading this article*